+The application will become available 6-8 weeks ahead of the deadline.
 If your organization has the potential to meet these award criteria, identify programs or projects which you believe would qualify for award funding and complete our brief online application.
 (Please note: you will be taken to our grants application system where you will need to create a user profile for your organization.
 This is a separate login than your National Trust login.)

 Supporting documentation is encouraged, and upload boxes for supporting documents are included as part of our online application.

 If you have questions, please contact the Grants Office of the National Trust for Historic Preservation.